Feeling Lost? How to Find Yourself Again in 17 Ways

 12. Define your boundaries

-When you define your boundaries, be clear and honest about them with yourself and others.
-It’s okay to say no to things that don’t align with your needs and goals when it comes to finding yourself.
+When establishing your boundaries, be honest and open with yourself and others.
+Saying no to things that don’t fit your needs and goals is acceptable when it comes to finding yourself.

 13. support system